Table of contents

 4. Social mentions, likes, comments, and shares

-This is one of the more visible metrics you can track for customer engagement.
+There are many social media metrics you should track, but social mentions, likes, comments, and shares are the more visible ones to track for customer engagement.
 Social media is built specifically around engagement, and the more people share, comment, and like your posts, the more visibility your brand will receive.
 It’s a virtuous cycle.

 So don’t be afraid to test, measure, and then test again.
 Social media is constantly changing, so your approach will likely have to grow as well.
 But the basics always stay the same: encourage conversations and discussions, stay active, respond kindly and professionally, and genuinely aim to help and share value.